cassandra-t-ye/cassandra-t-ye.github.io/_projects/Learned_Uncertainty.md

 </div>

 <div class="section" style="margin-top: 20px;">
-    <b style="font-size: 24px;">Intro to Multiphoton Microscopy</b>
+    <b style="font-size: 24px;">Intro to Scanning</b>
     <div class="row">
         <div class="col-md-6">
-            Multiphoton microscopy (MPM) is a form of laser-scanning microscopy based on nonlinear interactions between ultrafast laser pulses and biological tissues.
-Since its first demonstration decades ago, MPM has become the imaging technique of choice for non-invasive imaging of thick or living samples.
-Owing to its unique advantage of imaging depth and subcellular resolution, MPM has been used extensively to measure calcium dynamics in deep scattering mouse brains in neuroscience and characterizing multicellular dynamics in immunology and cancer studies.
-Because of these unique advantages of MPM, it has made tremendous progress and become an increasingly popular tool for tissue and cell microscopy in neuroscience, immunology, and cancer research.
+            Many popular microscopy modalities leverage scanning to probe deep into biological tissues; they focus light to a small region of a sample and collect light only from that region.
+By scanning light to different regions of the sample, they build up three-dimensional images of the sample often one point at a time.
+Scanning confocal microscopes have been widely adopted for medical and scientific applications due to their ability to recover three-dimensional structures by optical sectioning.
+Two-photon and multiphoton microscopy leverage non-linear excitation to probe even deeper into thick, scattering tissue.
+These systems are often used by neuroscientists to measure calcium dynamics in deep scattering mouse brains, as well as to characterize multicellular dynamics in immunology and cancer studies.
+In addition, label-free multiphoton microscopy enables minimally invasive imaging of biological structures in living and unlabeled biosystems, such as collagen fibers, immune cells, endothelial cells, and extracellular vesicles, through second harmonic generation (SHG), third harmonic generation (THG), and two-photon and three-photon autofluorescence (2PAF, 3PAF).
+This has become an increasingly popular tool for tissue and cell microscopy in neuroscience, immunology, and cancer research.
+            To provide a minimally perturbative window into the tissue architecture and cell dynamics of intact biosystems, the next advances in scanning microscopy require deeper, faster, and gentler imaging of thick and living samples.
+For scanning microscopy systems, there is an inherent trade-off between acquisition time, field of view, phototoxicity, and image quality, often resulting in noisy measurements when fast, large field of view, deep, and/or gentle imaging is needed.
+Noisy images can be challenging to interpret, and fine structures within the images can be obscured by noise.

         </div>

         <div class="col-md-6">
             {% include figure.html path="assets/img/proj_1/mpm.png" title="Multiphoton Microscopy" class="img-fluid " style="width: 180px; height: auto;"%}
             <div class="caption" style="text-align: left;">
-                Multiphoton microscopy (MPM) is a powerful imaging tool that has been a critical enabler for live tissue imaging.
+                Multiphoton microscopy (MPM), a type of scanning microscopy, is a powerful imaging tool that has been a critical enabler for live tissue imaging.
             </div>
         </div>
     </div>